If you want to get a credit card, MAS mandates that you meet at least one of three conditions:

 Rewards (and benefits) aren’t stellar

-The only benefits of note are free entry to Zouk and Phuture on the DBS Live Fresh Student Card.
-That said, you’ll at least get to enjoy the bank’s generic offers: so if you see a restaurant advertising 20% off for Citibank cards, for example, you’ll be able to get that promotion with your Citi Clear card.
+The only benefits of note are that you’ll at least get to enjoy the bank’s generic offers: if you see a restaurant advertising 20% off for Citibank cards, for example, you’ll be able to get that promotion with your Citi Clear card.

 Forget about earning miles

-You could earn 0.4 mpd with the Citi Clear card, but that’s a pretty abysmal rate and you’d need to spend $37,500 to earn a round-trip ticket to Bali (versus $10,000 if you used a “proper” credit card like the BOC Elite Miles World Mastercard).
+You could earn 0.4 mpd with the Citi Clear card, but that’s a pretty abysmal rate and you’d need to spend S$37,500 to earn a round-trip ticket to Bali (versus S$10,000 if you used a “proper” credit card like the BOC Elite Miles World Mastercard).

 If you’re really insistent on trying though, there is an alternative option I haven’t mentioned above: Diners Club.

 Given its almost non-existent acceptance, people tend to forget that Diners Club exists.
-However, Diners Club offers eight different cobrand cards with $500 credit limit versions.
-Students and working adults with at least $16,000 annual income are eligible to apply.
+However, Diners Club offers 10 different cobrand cards with S$500 credit limit versions.
+Students and working adults with at least S$16,000 annual income are eligible to apply.

 These cards include: